telerik/blazor-docs/components/tooltip/template.md

 </p>
 ````

-## Separate component and load on demand
+## Separate Component and Load on Demand

 This examle shows how you can use a standalone component to generate the tooltip contents.
 It can also be used to load content on demand and you can find a more complete example in the [Tooltips with Load-on-demand in a Grid Row](https://github.com/telerik/blazor-ui/tree/master/tooltip/in-grid) sample project.